safinaskar/gavin/README.markdown

 What is this package?
 ---------------------
-This package contents two things:
+This package consists of all information about Gavin you want to know.
+It contents two things:

 * Some files which can help you to run original Gavin.
 They are in the directory `orig`
 * Deobfuscated Gavin.
 It is in directory `deobfuscated`